PrefectHQ/prefect/docs/guides/big-data.md

 ### Save data to disk within a flow

 To save memory and time with big data, you don't need to pass results between tasks at all.
-Instead, you can write and read results to disk within a flow.
+Instead, you can write and read data to disk within a flow.
 Prefect has integration libraries for each of the major cloud providers.
 Each library contains blocks with methods that make it convenient to read and write data.
 The [moving data guide](/guides/moving-data/) has step-by-step examples for each cloud provider.